matkosoric/matkosoric.github.io/_books/2022-01-01-devops-handbook.md

 > ... how we organize our teams has a powerful effect on the software we produce, as well as our resulting
 > architectural and production outcomes.
 (Kim, Humble, Debois & Willis 2021, 97)

-> When every team expedites their work, the net result is that every project ends up moving at the same slow crowl.
+> When every team expedites their work, the net result is that every project ends up moving at the same slow crawl.
 > (Kim, Humble, Debois & Willis 2021, 101)

 > In high-performance organizations, everyone within team shares a common goal - quality, availability, and security